Chicago Upper and Lower Congenital Limb Deficiencies Attorneys

 Knowing Your Rights with Child Limb Defects

-- Fingers of toes that are not separated (referred to as webbed feet or hands)
+• Fingers or toes that are not separated (referred to as webbed hands or feet)

-Several limb deficiencies have been linked to the use of the drug Zofran, a medication that may have been prescribed to mothers with severe cases of morning sickness.
-Other limb deficiencies may be the result of other drugs as well.
+Several limb deficiencies have been linked to the use of Zofran, a medication that may have been prescribed to mothers with severe cases of morning sickness.
+Other limb deficiencies may result from other drugs as well.
 If your child was born with a limb deficiency, speak to an experienced Chicago birth defect attorney.
-Many limb deficiencies can be found before your child is born thanks to advanced prenatal tests.
+Many limb deficiencies can be identified before your child is born through advanced prenatal testing.

 Issues for Children with Limb Defects

-- Need for help in basic daily tasks such as feeding and teeth brushing;
+• Need for help with basic daily tasks such as feeding and teeth brushing

 Medical Malpractice Lawsuits for Congenital Limb Defects

-Determining with exact certainty why a congenital birth defect has occurred is often difficult, but there are certain exposures and behaviors that appear to be linked to the existence of upper and lower limb deficiencies.
-Although some of these behaviors, such as smoking, are not related to a doctor’s medical treatment, others might be.
-For example, exposure to certain medications during pregnancy including Lexapro, Prozac, Zoloft, Celexa, Paxil, Clomid, and SSRIs (Selective Serotonin Reuptake Inhibitors) have been linked in studies to congenital limb defects.
+Determining with exact certainty why a congenital birth defect has occurred is often difficult, but certain exposures and behaviors appear to be linked to the existence of upper and lower limb deficiencies.
+Although some of these behaviors — such as smoking — are not related to a doctor's medical treatment, others may be.
+For example, exposure during pregnancy to certain medications including Lexapro, Prozac, Zoloft, Celexa, Paxil, Clomid, and other SSRIs (Selective Serotonin Reuptake Inhibitors) has been linked in studies to congenital limb defects.

-An expectant mother is entitled to have full information given to her by her doctors to allow her to make reasoned decisions about which drugs to take and which not to.
-This is called “informed consent.”
-When a doctor, hospital, nurse or drug company fails to provide enough information for the mother to be fully informed, medical malpractice may have occurred.
+An expectant mother is entitled to receive full information from her doctors to allow her to make reasoned decisions about which drugs to take and which to avoid.
+This is called informed consent.
+When a doctor, hospital, nurse, or drug company fails to provide enough information for the mother to be fully informed, medical malpractice may have occurred.

 In other circumstances, a product liability lawsuit may be filed against a pharmaceutical company that manufactured a dangerous drug or failed to provide sufficient warning labels or information.
 Other times, a lawsuit may be filed against a medical provider or other party who exposed a patient to certain viruses or chemicals that resulted in injury to the fetus.

 These are just a few of the possible events that may lead to a medical malpractice lawsuit.
-Such a claim is filed to bring closure and justice to the family affected, provide money damages to the family to help with the care and treatment of the baby, and send a strong message to the medical provider that substandard medical care is not acceptable.
+Such a claim is filed to bring closure and justice to the affected family, provide monetary damages to help with the care and treatment of the child, and send a strong message to the medical provider that substandard care is not acceptable.

 Experienced and Compassionate Chicago Birth Defect Lawyers

 Since 1990, our Chicago birth injury attorneys have helped families across the state secure fair compensation for doctor negligence and medical malpractice.
-Many millions have been collected on our clients’ behalf to assist with the treatment and care of children who have been affected by congenital birth defects.
+Many millions have been recovered on our clients' behalf to assist with the treatment and care of children affected by congenital birth defects.
 Call Sexner Injury Lawyers LLC at (312) 243-9922.